Tel: 0161 222 7900 | Email: info@tastehospitality.com

 Recent Jobs

-An exceptional opportunity has arisen for a Restaurant Supervisor to join a luxury inn nestled in one of the UK’s most beautiful rural locations.
+A Sous Chef is required for this stunning country house hotel set in a beautiful part of North Yorkshire.
 Please note: We are unable to offer sponsorship for this role and candidates must have the right to work in the UK without visa sponsorship.
 If you require Sponsorship please do not apply, thank you.
+This beautiful property is

-A Pastry Chef de Partie is required for this highly acclaimed luxury hotel in the beautiful county of Cumbria for this country house hotel.
+A beautiful, award-winning hotel in Devon is seeking a talented Restaurant Manager to lead their front of house team and deliver exceptional dining experiences.
 Please note: We are unable to offer sponsorship for this role and candidates must have the right to work in the UK without visa sponsorship.
 If you require Sponsorship please do not apply, thank you.

-We are looking for a passionate and hands-on Reception Manager ready to lead a dedicated team in a tranquil countryside retreat in East Sussex.
+A fantastic opportunity has arisen for a talented and inspiring Restaurant General Manager to join a highly acclaimed fine dining restaurant in Cardiff.
 Please note: We are unable to offer sponsorship for this role and candidates must have the right to work in the UK without visa sponsorship.
 If you require Sponsorship please do not apply, thank you.

 Registered Office: